NicolaiNyberg/DbgSvcExtension/README.md

 On my Windows Server 2012 R2 with DebugDiag2 installed, all I have to do is double-click on the .dmp-file to "Analyze Crash/Hang Issue" and Explorer will invoke DebugDiag2's Analyzer which will process the .dmp-file and produce a nice .mht-file that opens in a browser and _voilá_ it points you to the stack-trace with the offending method.
 Cannot be easier.

 But at a cost.
 Having a debugger attached is not free in terms of CPU-cycles, although I have yet to see a gross performance hit in my application.
 More on this later.

-The ideal solution would be to have a C-program that sets-up an unhandled exception filter that produces rich .dmp-files like the DbgSvc, and then loads the CLR and your .Net application.
-In that way, you would get the nice .dmp-files without the overhead of having a debugger attached.
-I am not there, yet.

 ### Using WinDbg to find the recursive (chain of) functions
 Start WinDbg